- 1. Visit the Underground River of Palawan

 You will board paddle boats and cruise along the river lined with mangroves and trees where the fireflies live in abundance.
 To get the best firefly watching experience, flash photography is not allowed, so you don't disturb and scare away the fireflies.

 You might also spot glowing plankton on the river and see constellations in the sky.
-It is an excellent activity if you want to unwind from the city life and enjoy the beauty of nature.
+It is one of the top activities to do in Puerto Princesa if you want to unwind from the city life and enjoy the beauty of nature.

 6. Drink at Palaweño Brewery